zearp/OptiHack/text/BIOS_STUFF.md

 Press any key to continue . . .
 ```

 After pressing any key we're back in the menu with the table on top.
-You will notice the table now shows the updates microcodes.
+You will notice the table now shows the updated microcodes.
 We are now done here.
 Press ```0``` to return to the main menu.

 Now there are more things we can update here, one could be very useful but not really required; we can update the SATA/RAID (RST) drivers, though unfortunately it doesn't magically add a RAID controller to 7020 boards.
 If only!